redgeneLoren/documentation_ac/Content/ProjectManagement/ProjectManagement.md

 To be assigned to an `admin role`, contact your appointed admin in order to get credentials for an `admin role`.

 In this section we will start to create a new project as an `admin` using the `AC Tajanlangit System`.
-In creating a project there are two scenarios, First scenario is `creating a project for the first time` and `creating a project with an existing project`.
+In creating a project there are two scenarios, First scenario is `creating a project for the first time` and the second scenario is `creating a project with an existing project`.

 ### <strong>I. Creating your first Project</strong>